colalb1/Interest-Rate-Forecasting/README.md

 $$A(t, T) = \left(\theta - \frac{\sigma ^ 2}{2\kappa ^ 2}\right)(B(t, T) - \tau) - \frac{\sigma ^ 2}{4k}B(t, T)^2$$

-I will defer further mathematical explanation to Section **3.2.1** of [the reference book](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) for brevity.
+I will defer further mathematical explanation to Section 3.2.1 of [the reference book](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) for brevity.

-A few main issues of the Vasicek model are that it allows for negative interest rates due to the unconstrained movement of the $\sigma dW(t)$ term, unrealistic constant volatility/reversion speed, and the assumption that the process is based on the normal distribution.
-The **CIR** model addresses the negative interest rates.
+A few issues of the Vasicek model are that it allows for negative interest rates due to the unconstrained movement of the $\sigma dW(t)$ term, unrealistic constant volatility/reversion speed, and the assumption that the process is based on the normal distribution.
+The CIR model addresses the negative interest rate issue.

 **Cox-Ingress-Ross (CIR):**

-The CIR model addresses the issue of negative interest rates in the Vasicek model by adding a $\sqrt{r(t)}$ term to the random fluctuation term.
+The CIR model addresses the issue of negative interest rates in the Vasicek model by multiplying the random fluctuation term by $\sqrt{r(t)}$.
 Thus, the process is modeled by the following stochastic differential equation:

 $$dr(t) = \kappa(\theta - r(t))dt + \sigma \sqrt{r(t)} dW(t)$$